A Complete Heart Attack Guide: Heart Attack Symptoms, Causes, Treatment, Cost

 How Many Lives Were Taken By Cardiovascular Disease (CVD) Each Year?

 That too 85% were dead only due to heart attacks and stroke.
-The deaths were recorded mainly in the low to middle-income nations.
+The deaths were recorded mainly in low to middle-income nations.
 Another statistic shows that since 2019, 17 million deaths have been premature under the age of 65 years.
 Out of these, 38% is dedicated to CVDs.
 Another statistic shows that 1 out of 5 attacks are in coronary artery spasm, which is known as silent cardiac arrest.

 What Are The Best Possible Heart Attack Diagnosis Given In Hospitals?

-a.
-Questions From Patients
+A) Questions From Patients

-The doctor or cardiologist will ask about past health happenings like any suffocation, feeling dizzy, having pain in the chest or hands, etc. Moreover, the doctor can ask about the diet and sleep patterns, stress levels, mental insecurity, etc.
+The doctor or cardiologist will ask about past health happenings like any suffocation, feeling dizzy, having pain in the chest or hands, etc. Moreover, the doctor can ask about diet and sleep patterns, stress levels, mental insecurity, etc.

-b.
-Initial Health Statistics
+B) Initial Health Statistics

-c.
-ECG (Electrocardiogram)
+C) ECG (Electrocardiogram)

 It is the initial and most required diagnostic test for ascertaining the severity of cardiac arrest.
 The tool sends electronic signals to the heart to check the blockage and blood flow.
-It holds some sticky patches which are attached to the chest and limbs.
+It holds some sticky patches that are attached to the chest and limbs.

 The signals then transmit the information through electrical waves on a monitor or printed on paper.
 ECG helps diagnose the injured heart muscles as these are not capable of conducting electrical impulses.

-d.
-Blood Test
+D) Blood Test

 Blood test reports also depict a heart attack by showing specific heart proteins in the blood when heart muscles have been injured.
-The emergency room attendants will take a sample of your blood to check protein or enzymes.
+The emergency room attendants will take a sample of your blood to check for protein or enzymes.

 Heart Attack Treatment In Hospitals